processone/tsung/docs/reports.rst

   response time is meaningless with ``no_ack`` requests, we keep a separate stats for this. **new in 1.2.2**.
-* ``async_unknown_data_rcv`` Only if bidi is true for a session. counter the number of messages received from the server without doing anything.  **new in 1.2.2**.
+* ``async_unknown_data_rcv`` Only if bidi is true for a session.
+Count the number of messages received from the server without doing anything.  **new in 1.2.2**.
 * ``async_data_sent`` Only if bidi is true for a session.
 Count the number of messages sent to the server in response